Manipulating Java Code

 assert workingCopyForClient2 == null;

-Code modification using the DOM/AST API
+Code Modification Using the DOM/AST API

 There are three ways to create a CompilationUnit.
 The first one is to use ASTParser.
 The second is to use ICompilationUnit#reconcile(...).
 The third is to start from scratch using the factory methods on AST (Abstract Syntax Tree).